Azure/azure-docs-sdk-java/docs-ref-services/preview/ai-openai-readme.md

 better performance compared to the default SSL implementation within the JDK.
 For more information, including how to reduce the dependency size, refer to the [performance tuning][performance_tuning] section of the wiki.

+For more details, see [TROUBLESHOOTING][troubleshooting] guideline.

 ## Next steps
 - Samples are explained in detail [here][samples_readme].

 ## Contributing

-For details on contributing to this repository, see the [contributing guide](https://github.com/Azure/azure-sdk-for-java/blob/azure-ai-openai_1.0.0-beta.9/CONTRIBUTING.md).
+For details on contributing to this repository, see the [contributing guide](https://github.com/Azure/azure-sdk-for-java/blob/azure-ai-openai_1.0.0-beta.10/CONTRIBUTING.md).

 1. Fork it
 1. Create your feature branch (`git checkout -b my-new-feature`)